PI Prof. Olavi K. Fält

 In general, the EAW group strives for recognition as one of the leading Asian studies groups in Finland and the Nordic countries.
 In its focus areas, the group aims at global recognition.
 In addition, continuous participation in popular discussion concerning Asia in the role of an expert is found an important and highly valued function.
 The surge in general knowledge and interest in Asia has both increased the need for specialists’ input to the discussion and raised the bar for the content of these inputs.

-2. Scientific merits of the researchers
+2. Scientific merits and research environment

 The research group’s publications and success in the competition for research funding are the main indicators verifying the high level of significance and quality.
 In addition, it can be assumed that the existing international cooperation speaks on behalf of the appreciation felt toward the research group and its individual members.